 Dust Mite Control Tips

-Dust mites can live in pillows, comforters, mattresses, carpets, upholstery and clothing.
+Dust mites can unfortunately live in most rooms in your house, be it your bedroom in pillows, comforters, mattresses, or other rooms in the carpets, upholstery and clothing.

 So here is a synopsis of what I tell people on the telephone.

-1. First of all find out whether you have dust mites in your environment.
-If you live in the South it is highly likely that you have them.
-In the Northeast you might like to check out ahead of time, by using a dust mite test kit (available in our store).
+- First of all find out whether you have dust mites in your environment.
+If you live in place with high humidity, like the South it is highly likely that you have them.
+In the Northeast you might like to check out ahead of time, by using a dust mite test kit.
 If you use dust mite test kits you can also check out whether your efforts have been successful or whether you need to go further down the list.

-2. Dust mites tend to flourish in humidity levels of more than 50%, so reduce the humidity levels in your house using central air conditioning and dehumidifiers.
+- Dust mites tend to flourish in humidity levels of more than 50%, so reduce the humidity levels in your house using air conditioning and dehumidifiers.
+Using the two machines together will make you more comfortable and reduce the demand on both of them.
 You can use a simple hygrometer (like a thermometer) to monitor the humidity levels.
-In my house the humidity varies from 22 to 30%.
+In my house the humidity varies from 22% to 30%.
 I do not have a dust mite problem.

-4. Dust mite droppings need to be vacuumed up with a hepa vacuum cleaner.
-Even the dead ones are allergenic.
-If you allow them to kick up into the air and not be vacuumed up then they will cause you a problem.
+- Dust mite droppings need to be vacuumed up with a HEPA vacuum cleaner.
+Even the dead dust mites cause an allergenic reaction.
+If you allow them to kick up into the air and not be vacuumed then they will cause you a problem.
 So sorry – you need to get out that vacuum cleaner!

-5. The next step in the program is to use a first class hepa air cleaner.
-Every time you walk around the room, it stirs up the settled dust mites into the air where you can inhale them.
-Inhaled allergens can cause the respiratory problems you are trying to avoid.
+- The next step in the program is to use a first class HEPA air purifier or air cleaner.
+Every time you walk around a room, it stirs up the settled dust mites into the air where you can inhale them.
+Inhaling those allergens can cause the respiratory problems you are trying to avoid.

-7. Then finally, retest using the dust mite test kits again.
-They will give you a good idea of how your anti dust mite program is doing.
+- Then finally, retest using the dust mite test kits again.
+They will give you a good idea of how your anti-dust mite program is doing.

 See our handy product comparison charts for air cleaners, vacuum cleaners and vapor steam cleaners at Allergybuyersclub.com